hartwigmedical/actin/molecular/README.md

 ---|---|---
 type | WGS | The type of molecular experiment done.
-Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). qc | PASS | The QC value of the experiment
+Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). hasReliableQuality | 1 | Whether the molecular results have reliable quality.

 1 molecular characteristics

 Field | Example Value | Details
 ---|---|---
-purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. predictedTumorOrigin | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
+purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. hasReliablePurity | 1 | Indicates whether the purity estimate can be trusted. predictedTumorOrigin | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
 Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
 Can be left blank in case experiment does not determine HRD.